NSWC-Crane/passive_range/README.md

 This folder contains code that is common across multiple projects.

+### controller.X

+This folder contains the firmware code for the motor/trigger controller.

+### controller_cli

+This folder contains the code for a simple controller command line interface (cli).

 ### drawings

 This folder contains the design files for the mechanical interfaces between the optics and motors.

-### md.X

-This folder contains the firmware code for the motor driver.

-### motor_cli
+### matlab

-This folder contains the code for a simple motor controller command line interface (cli)
+This folder contains MATLAB code for various tools.